ca098/DataGenerator/README.md

 # DataGenerator
-A Java command-line program, created for my research project that creates a list of jobs to be scheduled.
+A Java CLI, created for my research project that creates a list of jobs to be scheduled.
-The current version of this program limits the amount of jobs created to 50,000.
-The jobs will be outputted in a .txt file in the root directory of the program.
+The current version of this program limits the amount of jobs created to __50,000__.
+The jobs will be outputted in a `.txt` file in the root directory of the program.

-Program can be ran by navigating to the root directory and running Main.java
+Program can be ran by navigating to the root directory and running `Main.java`

 Example of the randomly generated schedules required for the ECTC, MaxUtil and BTC algorithms can be seen below.
 These algorithms each require a set of resources to be homogeneous.